 The image is rendered on the layer, not the composition, so make sure that you apply these effects to layers that are the same size as the composition and are exactly centered in the composition.

-The Effect Controls panel is a viewer, which means that you can have Effect Controls panels for multiple layers open at once and can use the viewer menu in the tab of the panel to select layers.
+The Effect Controls panel is a viewer, which means that you can have Effect Controls panels for multiple layers open at once and use the viewer menu in the panel tab to select layers.

 - To open or close the Effect Controls panel for the selected layer, press F3.

-- To select an effect, click it.
-To select the next or previous effect in the stacking order, press the Down arrow key or the Up arrow key, respectively.
+- To select an effect, select it.
+To select the next or previous effect in the stacking order, press the Down or Up arrow keys, respectively.

-- To expand or collapse selected effects, press the Right Arrow key or Left Arrow key, respectively.
+- To expand or collapse selected effects, press the Right Arrow key or Left Arrow key.

-- To expand or collapse a property group, click the triangle to the left of the effect name or property group name.
+- To expand or collapse a property group, select the triangle to the left of the effect name or property group name.

-- To reset all the properties of an effect to their default values, click Reset at the top of the entry for the effect in the Effect Controls panel.
+- To reset all the properties of an effect to their default values, select Reset at the top of the entry for the effect in the Effect Controls panel.

 - To move an effect to a different place in the rendering order, drag the effect up or down in the effect stack.